 (Spoiler ALERT) if you have not already listened to the first few episodes just yet, as I will be dispensing my own early thoughts, and opinions on the podcast within this review.

-Soft Voice’s plot is based around Lydia (Naomi Scott), a twenty-five year old estate agent from London with an unusual companion, Soft Voice (Bel Pawley).
+Soft Voice’s plot is based around Lydia (Naomi Scott), a twenty-five-year-old estate agent from London with an unusual companion, Soft Voice (Bel Pawley).
 Soft Voice is not your traditional podcast companion as Soft Voice resides inside Lydia’s head as an internal imaginary voice offering up the best solutions, tactics, & advice on Lydia’s everyday life.
-That selection pivots on advice ranging from which trendy yogurt to buy, how best to sell a flat, through to personal matters such as which boyfriend to date, how to master Italian, and successfully play the oboe.
+That selection pivots on advice ranging from which trendy yoghurt to buy, how best to sell a flat, to personal matters such as which boyfriend to date, how to master Italian, and successfully play the oboe.

-Life, and winning seem to go hand in hand for Lydia, until one day Soft Voice suddenly leaves!
+Life and winning seem to go hand in hand for Lydia until one-day Soft Voice suddenly leaves!
 No reason, no explanation, pure radio silence.
 This is where the wheels of success fall off for Lydia in a massive way as we are introduced to another voice inside Lydia’s head who’s just moved in, Dark Voice (Olivia Cooke).
-I cannot wait to see what Dark Voice has install for our Lydia as I think things are about to get even more crazier.
+I cannot wait to see what Dark Voice has to install for our Lydia as I think things are about to get even crazier.
 Or as the kids might say sh*t is about to get real!

-I personally wouldn’t review a podcast until at least three episodes in, however such is the class of this show I decided to take the plunge early.
-I am also going to break trend and nail my colours to the mast and state that if Soft Voice doesn’t continue to be the runaway success it deserves, I’ll eat my own hat (hat on standby!)
+I personally wouldn’t review a podcast until at least three episodes in however, such is the class of this show I decided to take the plunge early.
+I am also going to break the trend and nail my colours to the mast and state that if Soft Voice doesn’t continue to be the runaway success it deserves, I’ll eat my own hat (hat on standby!)